Young people in employment

 • Does the employment rate of young people with disability vary by cultural and linguistic diversity background?

 The data in the graph and the table below show the proportion of young people (aged 15–24) with disability in the labour force who are employed, by culturally and linguistically diverse (CALD) status.
-In 2018, 75% of young people with non-CALD backgrounds with disability in the labour force were employed.
-Data for young people with CALD backgrounds could not be published due to low sample numbers.
+In 2022, 81% of young people with non-CALD backgrounds with disability in the labour force were employed.
+Data for young people with CALD backgrounds could not be published due to small sample numbers and to protect confidentiality.

 Source: Australian Bureau of Statistics – Survey of Disability, Ageing and Carers (SDAC) | Data source overview